Dynamic Bayesian Predictive Stacking via Markovian Spatiotemporal Propagation: Simulations experiment

 We implemented a recurrent neural network (\textsc{rnn}) \citep{werbos_backpropagation_1990} framework in \texttt{R} using the \texttt{keras} \citep{kalinowski_keras_2024} and \texttt{tensorflow} \citep{allaire_tensorflow_2024} backends for native \texttt{Python}.
 The neural architecture consists of a Gated Recurrent Unit (\textsc{gru}) \citep{cho_learning_2014} encoder with 64 hidden units to capture temporal dependencies, followed by a fully connected dense layer with 128 \textsc{ReLU-activated} neurons to perform nonlinear feature transformations.
 The final linear output layer projects the latent representation to the desired dimension.
 Overall, the network $g_{\psi}(\cdot)$ comprises approximately 49 million parameters, collected in $\psi$.
+Two networks with identical architecture and training procedure are then fitted independently: one supervised by the \textsc{dynbps} training set and one by the \textsc{mcmc} training set, to ensure a fair comparison between the two trainers.

 The recurrent network is trained over 100 epochs (with 32 batches per epoch) by minimizing $\hat{\psi}=\arg\min_{\psi} 1/N \sum_{i=1}^{N} L(g_{\psi}(X_{i}), Z_{i})$ implemented in \texttt{Keras} using the Adam optimizer with mean squared error (\textsc{mse}) loss $L(\cdot\,,\cdot)$.
 For evaluation, we apply the trained model to unseen datasets with the same dimensions.
-Performance is assessed using the root mean squared prediction (\textsc{rmpse}) error for the median.
-Figures~\ref{fig:heatmap_AB_Y},\ref{fig:heatmap_AB_Om} display the forecasted posterior predictive for $Y_{T+1}$ and $\Omega_{T+1}$ quantiles, respectively.
-We compare the results from the amortized Bayesian forecast with the true surfaces and the \textsc{dynbps} prediction for the $50$th quantile, presented in the first and second columns of each figure, respectively.
-The amortized forecasts achieve striking results with minimal computational effort, closely matching outcomes from \textsc{dynbps}.
-This shows how prediction performance can even benefit from knowledge transfer from \textsc{dynbps} to \textsc{ai} models, notwithstanding the amortization of neural posterior forecasts.
+Performance is assessed using root mean squared prediction error (\textsc{rmspe}), empirical coverage at the $95\%$ nominal level, and interval score (\textsc{is}), reported in Table~\ref{tab:amortized}.
+Figures~\ref{fig:heatmap_AB_Y} and~\ref{fig:heatmap_AB_Om} display the one-step-ahead forecast surface interpolations for $Y_{T+1}$ and $\Omega_{T+1}$, respectively, comparing the true surface (leftmost column) with the Amortized-\textsc{dynbps} (center column) and Amortized-\textsc{mcmc} (rightmost column) forecasts for the 50th quantile.
+Both student networks closely reproduce the true surface, with predictive performance largely comparable across the two trainers, as confirmed by Table~\ref{tab:amortized}.
+The higher \textsc{is} of the \textsc{dynbps} student for $Y$ reflects its slightly lower empirical coverage, which incurs a larger penalty under the interval score loss.